Undergraduate Studies

 The BA is a liberal arts degree focused on music studies.
 Students in the BA program can pursue a number of paths in music and enjoy flexibility in elective hours to pursue personal and career interests.
 Many double majors are encouraged to pursue the BA degree for its flexibility.

-No application to Music is required for the BA program, but those seeking scholarship opportunities music apply and audition.
+No application to Music is required for the BA program, but those seeking scholarship opportunities in Music must apply and audition.

 The Bachelor of Arts in Music is a liberal arts degree that gives students flexibility in curricular content that lends to diverse and interdisciplinary learning environments.
 Students in the BA program can build course loads to prepare in specific ways for a variety of career paths.
-Students must complete a core of classes in the Department of Music and within the Fulbright College, but have considerable freedom in a large pool of elective hours.
+Students must complete a core of classes in the Department of Music and within the Fulbright College of Arts and Sciences, but have considerable freedom in a large pool of elective hours.

 The BA is ideal for students pursuing a double-major or pre-professional degrees such as pre-med or pre-law.
 Students interested in Music Industry studies are also encouraged to pursue the BA due to its ability to support elective hours in the growing field of music business, production, and industry.
 The Bachelor of Arts in Music also supports musicians who might find interest in career paths in arts administration, writing, academics (musicology/ethnomusicology), and beyond.